AAmora1913/Catalyst/README.md

 ## Synopsis
 Catalyst is an app intended to create a community that shares their finds in sales in malls and outlets.
 The app primarily has two functions.
-First is the user is able to take a picture of a sale and post it to the.
+First is the user is able to take a picture of a sale and post it to the app.
 The second is that the user is able to search for sales based on area, price range, and type of product.

 ## Motivation